facebook/flow/website/docs/enums/defining-enums.md

 A Flow Enum, like a class, is both a type and a value.
 You don't need to create a separate type alias, you can use the enum name.

 #### Use dot access for accessing members {#toc-use-dot-access-for-accessing-members}
-Prefer `Status.Active` vs. `const {Active} = Status; Active`.
+Prefer `Status.Active` vs. `const {Active} = Status;`.
 This makes it easier find uses of the enum with text search, and makes it clearer to the reader what enum is involved.
  Additionally, this is required for [switch statements involving enums](../using-enums/#toc-exhaustively-checking-enums-with-a-switch).